Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Then we consider the local fermion parity and its rotation and reflection symmetry properties:

-Thus these Majorana fermions cannot be gapped in a symmetric way, and Majorana chain decoration on all 1D blocks is obstructed.
+Thus these Majorana modes cannot be gapped in a symmetric way, and Majorana chain decoration on all 1D blocks is obstructed.
 As a consequence, Majorana chain decoration does not contribute a nontrivial crystalline TSC.

-\paragraph{1D FSPT state decoration}1D FSPT state decoration on $\tau_1$ leaves 12 dangling Majorana fermions at each $\mu_1$ and 4 dangling Majorana fermions at each $\mu_2$.
-Similar with the $p4m$ and $cmm$ cases, four Majorana fermions at each $\mu_2$ form a projective representation of $D_2$ symmetry group, and non-degenerate ground-state is forbidden.
+\paragraph{1D FSPT state decoration}1D FSPT state decoration on $\tau_1$ leaves 12 dangling Majorana modes at each $\mu_1$ and 4 dangling Majorana modes at each $\mu_2$.
+Similar with the $p4m$ and $cmm$ cases, four Majorana modes at each $\mu_2$ form a projective representation of $D_2$ symmetry group, and a non-degenerate ground-state is forbidden.
 Thus the 1D FSPT state decoration on $\tau_1$ is \textit{obstructed}.

-1D FSPT state decoration on $\tau_2$ leaves 12 dangling Majorana fermions at each $\mu_1$ and 6 dangling Majorana fermions at each $\mu_3$.
-Consider the Majorana fermions at each $\mu_3$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 3):
+1D FSPT state decoration on $\tau_2$ leaves 12 dangling Majorana modes at each $\mu_1$ and 6 dangling Majorana modes at each $\mu_3$.
+Consider the Majorana modes at each $\mu_3$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 3):

 Then we consider the local fermion parity with its rotation and reflection symmetry properties: